Qiskit/qiskit-metapackage/docs/terra/visualizing_a_quantum_circuit.rst

 to set a maximum width for the output.
 When a diagram is wider than the ``line_length`` kwarg, it will wrap the diagram to the next line.

+The ``scale`` option is used by both the ``mpl`` and ``latex`` backends to adjust the size of the output image. ``scale`` is a multiplicative adjustment factor used to scale the output size.

 The ``mpl`` backend has the ``style`` kwarg, which is used to customize the output.

-The ``scale`` option is used by both the ``mpl`` and ``latex`` backends to adjust the size of the output image. ``scale`` is a multiplicative adjustment factor used to scale the output size.

-The ``style`` kwarg takes in a dict with many different options for the ``mpl`` backend. ``style`` provides a high level of flexibility and enables style formatting like changing colors, changing rendered text for different types of gates, different line styles, etc.
+The ``style`` kwarg takes in a dict with many different options. ``style``provides a high level of flexibility and enables style formatting like changing colors, changing rendered text for different types of gates, different line styles, etc.

 .. table:: : ``style`` kwarg configuration options